 Students will participate in all parts of the academic process including literature review of teaching methods, facilitating small groups, preparing lectures, syllabi, and examination questions, preparing equipment for laboratory sessions, grading selected assignments, evaluating the current curriculum, and being an active participant in committee meetings and decision-making at the college level.
 Students will work with the primary preceptor(s) in discussions, as well as independently to accomplish assigned tasks to expose the student to what it means to be an academician in all three pillars of academia.
+Prerequisite: Good standing as a 4th year student in the professional program.
 NOTE: Cannot be counted towards the required 36 weeks of APPEs; Requires permission of the instructor.